Paying back your student loan

-You must make repayments if you’re earning over a certain amount, or if you’re overseas and aren’t on a repayment holiday.
+You must make repayments if you’re in NZ and earning over a certain amount, or if you’re overseas and aren’t on a temporary repayment suspension.

 You’ll need to include SL on your tax code so your repayments will come out of your pay automatically.
 Automatic repayments are 12% of everything you make over $20,020.

 Find out about making extra repayments, paying your loan off in full and what you can do if you’ve overpaid.

 If you have two jobs and your main job is under the repayment threshold, you can apply for a special repayment rate.

 Find out your options if you’re having problems making repayments and what happens if you don’t make compulsory repayments.